ReflectionsProjections/rp2013/_posts/speakers/2013-09-02-collin-jackson.md

 category: speakers
 one_line: "Co-Founder and CEO, Apportable<br />
 Assistant Research Professor, CMU"
+session: "Dive into Cross-Platform Objective-C"
 ---

-# Dive into Cross-Platform Objective-C
 he vast majority of mobile devices today are running either s iOS or s Android operating system.
 Top developers cannot afford to ignore either platform.
 Increasing, they are choosing Objective-C as their cross-platform language of choice.
 In the short time span of this talk, ll show how to create a physics-Angry  style game from scratch using only free, open source Objective-C tools.
 And if you thought Objective-C was only for Apple devices, re wrong -- using Apportable, the game will run equally well on both iOS and Android.

 ## About Collin